GRI indexEVVA has been reporting to GRI since 2011

 a) Identification of the core topics:

-The sustainability team, in which management is also represented, reviewed the sources and established 23 sustainable EVVA core topics in eight metacategories.
+The Sustainability Board, in which management is also represented, reviewed the sources and established 23 sustainable EVVA core topics in eight metacategories.
 Stakeholders were able to add additional topics to this list in the following discussion sessions and surveys.

 b) Qualitative stakeholder dialogue: